MacInnes/Trelora/README.md

 # Trelora

-A listing consultation mobile app designed to be used by Trelora home agents during client visits.
+A listing consultation tool, designed to be used as a mobile app, by Trelora agents during client home visits.

 # Prerequisites/ Dependencies
  This project assumes you have installed: